vscode-org-mode/vscode-org-mode/README.md

 ## Get it

-Find Org Mode on the [VS Code Marketplace](https://marketplace.visualstudio.com/vscode) or through the `Extensions` view in VS Code.
+Find Org Mode on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=tootone.org-mode) or through the `Extensions` view in VS Code.

 ## Learn More

-Full documentation is available on the project's repository ([vscode-org-mode](https://github.com/jsonreeder/vscode-org-mode)).
+Learn more on the project's repository ([vscode-org-mode](https://github.com/jsonreeder/vscode-org-mode)) or through the [complete documentation](https://github.com/jsonreeder/vscode-org-mode/wiki).

 VS Code Org Mode is an open-source project.
 We welcome contributions and feature requests.
 See the repo for contribution guidelines.